ganesh1729m/Machine-Learning-Works/Titanic_Survival_Predictions/Readme.md

 Data preprocessing steps include:
 - Handling missing values
 - Encoding categorical variables
-- Feature scaling
+- Feature Engineering

 ## Exploratory Data Analysis (EDA)
 EDA is performed to identify patterns and relationships in the data.
 Various visualizations are created to understand the distribution of features and their impact on survival.

 ## Model Building
 Several machine learning models are implemented to predict survival, including:
+- DECISTION TREES
+- RANDOM FOREST
-- Logistic Regression
+- XGB
-- Decision Trees
+- CAT BOOSTING
-- Random Forest
+- NEURAL NETWORKS
+All the models have done with HPERPARAMETER TUNING  with RANDOM SEARCH

 ## Model Evaluation
 The performance of the models is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 The best-performing model is selected based on these metrics.